Key Concepts and Essentials (continued)

 This technically removes anything that renders the French language on your system, because it irrecoverably deletes everything on your hard drive, including your OS, completely wiping your computer!
 Oops!

 Basically, the instruction is saying the following: "I am a super user.
 Do this: remove everything from a specific location.
-When you do that, do it recursively and forcefully, don't let anything stop you. delete it from "/", which is the very root of the drive."
+When you do that, do it recursively and forcefully, don't let anything stop you. delete everything from "/", which is the very root of the drive."
 No system files, pictures, videos or documents will survive this.

 One of the things Linux users are told is "always Sudo responsibly!", and when it goes wrong, people will jokingly say they "sudo'd too hard" or "sudo'd too close to the sun."